jbx-protocol/juice-docs/docs/v4/learn/architecture/README.md

 #### Omnichain contracts

 The core and surface contracts are deployed on any number of EVM chains, starting with Ethereum mainnet, Optimism, Arbitrum, and Base.
-Projects can connect instances of their treasuries across these chains through components called Suckers, which suck funds from one treasury and deposit them into another as a project's tokens are bridged.
+Projects can connect instances of their treasuries across these chains through components called Suckers, which suck funds from one chain and deposit them into another as a project's tokens are bridged.

-* [`JBSucker`](.) is a contract that sucks funds from one treasury and deposits them into another as a project's tokens are bridged.
+* [`JBSucker`](.) is a contract that sucks funds from one chain and deposits them into another as a project's tokens are bridged.
 * [`JBSuckerDeployer`](.) is a contract that allows projects to deploy new suckers for new chain pairs.

 #### Bonus utility contracts

 <!-- * [`JBBuybackHook`](/docs/v4/deprecated/v2/contracts/or-utilities/jbbuybackhook/README.md) is a utility contract that allows projects to route incoming funds to buy back their own tokens from the market if it offers a better price than the current issuance rate. -->
 <!-- * [`JBTiered721Hook`](/docs/v4/deprecated/v2/contracts/or-utilities/jbtiered721hook/README.md) is a utility contract that allows projects to distribute NFTs to holders in a tiered manner as funds are received.
-* [`JBSwapTerminal`](/docs/v4/deprecated/v2/contracts/or-utilities/jbswapterminal/README.md) is a utility contract that allows projects to swap incoming funds for other tokens that it wishes to hold in its treasury, allowing payers greater optionality in how they can pay a project while not adding more risk to the project. -->
+* [`JBSwapTerminal`](/docs/v4/deprecated/v2/contracts/or-utilities/jbswapterminal/README.md) is a utility contract that allows projects to swap incoming funds for other tokens that it wishes to hold in its project's balance, allowing payers greater optionality in how they can pay a project while not adding more risk to the project. -->
 * [`JBProjectHandles`](/docs/v4/deprecated/v2/contracts/or-utilities/jbprojecthandles/README.md) lets project owners attach an ENS name as a project handle.
 Front ends can use a project's handle in place of its project ID, and indexers can use events to make the Juicebox project directory searchable and filterable.
 This will only be deployed on Ethereum mainnet.